415DomSmith/415DomSmith.github.io/_posts/2015-04-28-first-post.md

 My name is Dominic Smith, and I am an aspiring developer.

 The tl;dr version is I am a San Francisco native with a degree in Anthropology who is now trying to become a full-stack developer.
-To reach this goal, I am currently enrolled Galvanize's six month long [full-stack course](http://www.galvanize.com/courses/full-stack/) in San Francisco.
+To reach this goal, I am currently enrolled at Galvanize's six month long [full-stack course](http://www.galvanize.com/courses/full-stack/) in San Francisco.

 The longer version is that I am also a veteran who deployed to Iraq and served as an all-source intelligence analyst in the Army.
 Since leaving the military in 2011, I graduated with a Bachelors degree in Anthropology (and a minor in Middle Eastern and Islamic Studies) from SF State in 2014.
 After looking for jobs in as a civilian intelligence jobs after college, I decided that in order to stay in the Bay Area (my home and the home of most of the people I care about) I would need to find a different career path.
 Enter [Galvanize](http://www.galvanize.com/), and gSchool.